woakes070048/everest-forms/readme.txt

 = 3.0.1        - 03-07-2024
 * Feature 	   - Import entries in our form using csv file.
-* Enhancement  - Global Setting Premium Sidebar.
+* Enhance      - Global Setting Premium Sidebar.
-* Enhancement  - Dashboard page.
+* Enhance      - Dashboard page.
 * Fix          - Block design all messed up when viewed in block editor.
 * Fix          - Wrong instruction on captcha.
 * Fix          - Email template on email clone, save and continue forms.